BalqesKhalid/rciepe-app-springboot/README.md

 **This application provides the ability to search recipes and provides recipes information. it includes backend endpoints implemented with spring boot.**

 # Application setup
-**After cloning the project and by using any IDE you prefer (IntelliJ, STS, ...etc) or by running the application using the command line, then you can lunch the application by running the file with the name "SearchRecipesApplication.java as starting point.**
+**After cloning the project and by using any IDE you prefer (IntelliJ, STS, ...etc) or by using the command line, then you can lunch the application by running the java class file with the name "SearchRecipesApplication.java which is the starting point of spring application.**

 # Application end points: